 Read more about what certifiers do.

 If a development is non-compliant, a private certifier may issue a written direction to the owner and/or builder, requiring certain action be taken.

 If the non-compliance is not addressed in the given timeframe, the certifier must refer the matter to the council for appropriate enforcement.

 Only the council can take further enforcement action.

 Powers of local councils

-Urgent matters such as dangerous excavations should be directed to the council for immediate attention.
+Urgent non-compliance matters such as dangerous excavation should be directed to the council for immediate attention.

 Responsibilities of property owners and builders

 The property owner is responsible for meeting the conditions of the development approval.